You can beef up supports in any way needed after you own the top.

 The big headliner on the actual high top can have a BUNCH of a air venting, and wiring hidden under it.

-I unscrewed all the face frames for lighting, speakers, also air vents but can't remember if I really had to remove the vents.
+I unscrewed all the face frames for lighting, speakers, also air vents but can't remember if I really had to or not.

 Wire cutters and a knife will come in handy, do know that I cut the main air vent line to pull the headliner out.